AndreyNevolin/wtmlib/README.md

 codes, and so on.

 ## Further usage notes
-1. When converting TSC ticks to nanoseconds on the flight, please make sure that pre-calculated conversion parameters can be found in cache (or even better - in CPU registers) each time they are needed.
+1. When converting TSC ticks to nanoseconds on the fly, please make sure that pre-calculated conversion parameters can be found in cache (or even better - in CPU registers) each time they are needed.
 Only in this case will the conversion procedure be really efficient